The Trail is the Teacher is Clay Bonnyman Evans’ episodic account of his 2016 Appalachian Trail thru hike.

 Thanks to a late shuttle—the driver had taken a leisurely lunch after church—it was nearly 4 p.m. by the time I crossed the Pigeon River Bridge (mile 239.5).
 It was about 45 degrees warmer than when I’d finished up here in March, and wildfires to the north had turned the air a hazy, somnolent yellow.

 but because of the shuttle delay, I didn’t even get to Groundhog Creek Shelter (mile 247.5) until just before 7 p.m.
-It was the worst shelter I’d seen so far: Old and sagging, I observed.
+It was the worst shelter I’d seen so far: Old and sagging, I wrote.
 Privy practically in the middle of camp, filled to the brim.
 Animals have gnawed away half the toilet seat.

 Standing atop Max Patch, I cursed my shuttle driver’s after-church luncheon.
 Tenters and yawning cowboy campers were packing up after a clear, cold, windless night of stargazing and sunrise worshiping, and I knew I’d missed something special.

-I explained to her that my system, a Kevlar Ursack with an odor-proof OPsak (an air-tight, water-tight, “sealable plastic bag is made from special film that is 17,000 times more odor resistant than HDPE,” an industrial-strength plastic, according to Ursack), works so well that even shelter mice leave don’t know there’s food under my knees.
+I explained to her that my system, a Kevlar Ursack with an odor-proof OPsak (an air-tight, water-tight, “sealable plastic bag is made from special film that is 17,000 times more odor impermeable than HDPE,” an industrial-strength plastic, according to Ursack), works so well that even shelter mice leave don’t know there’s food under my knees.

 I escaped Hot Springs the next morning, just two days before that section of trail was closed for nearly a week due to the wildfires.
 After another hot, smoky day, I pitched a tent at Hemlock Hollow, a remote, vaguely Deliverance-esque little camp near Greenville, Tenn.
-I met a hiker named Grey Ghost who had just spent several days off trail due to infected blood blisters; he still looked like he was walking on broken glass.
+There I met a hiker named Grey Ghost who had just spent several days off trail due to infected blood blisters; he still looked like he was walking on broken glass.
 I was grateful that I’d had no blisters on the AT so far; amazingly, I never would.

 But my feet were feeling the punishment of some 65 miles and 12,000 feet of climbing (with nearly as much descent) in three days.
 Just as I’d briefly imagined I could outfox the weather, I had at one point fancied that I could avoid “the agony of da feet”; but this is one form of suffering virtually every thru hiker must learn to tolerate.
-After a long day, the soles of my feet felt like they’d been pulverized with a meat tenderizer by a very large and sadistic masseur; somehow, they always felt renewed by morning.
-I remained blissfully ignorant of how much more sadistic the rocks of Pennsylvania, New Hampshire and Maine would turn out to be.
+After a long day, the soles of my feet felt like they’d been smacked liberally with a meat tenderizer by a very large and sadistic masseur; yet somehow, they always felt renewed by morning.
+I remained blissfully ignorant of how much more sadistic a masseur the rocks of Pennsylvania, New Hampshire and Maine would turn out to be.

 The following day—Dude, it’s 4/20!
 I scribbled, though I didn’t intend to join the celebration—I hiked through Jones Meadow, looked over Whiterock Cliff, crossed numerous small streams, and traversed a long, rocky ridgeline on my way to Sugarloaf Gap (mile 310.9).

 Although the profile in Awol’s guide didn’t look too arduous, the 25 miles between Sugarloaf Gap and No Business Knob Shelter added up to more than 4,500 feet.
 The weather was fickle, veering from cloudy to sunny, with plenty of wind, forcing numerous changes of clothing and making me cranky.
-A Pepsi and snacks, courtesy of trail angels at Spivey Gap, improved my mood—and eased worries over a nearly empty food bag.
+A Pepsi and snacks, courtesy of trail angels at Spivey Gap, improved my mood and eased worries over a nearly empty food bag.

-I headed out early the next morning during a break in the storm.
+I headed out early the next morning during a break in the rain.
 Walking through the fog and wet trees, I had long, beautiful views of the Nolichucky River below.
-To my good fortune, I reached Uncle Johnny’s Nolichucky Hostel outside Erwin, Tenn. at 9:15, just ahead of a torrential downpour that would deliver a steady stream of drowned-rat hikers for the rest of the day.
+To my good fortune, I reached Uncle Johnny’s Nolichucky Hostel outside Erwin, Tenn. at 9:15, just minutes ahead of a torrential downpour that would deliver a steady stream of drowned-rat hikers for the rest of the day.

 I enjoyed talking to hikers at the hostel, as usual, but my feet were itchy before the day was out, as usual.
 And while I wasn’t exactly bored, I found myself wishing for a serious change of scenery; I’d had enough of rhododendron tunnels and bare southern trees.
-And as much as I enjoy hiking alone—it’s almost all I’ve ever done—I was surprised to feel the slightest twinge of, not exactly loneliness, but a totally unprecedented desire for company.
+And as much as I enjoy hiking alone—it’s almost all I’ve ever done—I was surprised to feel the slightest twinge of, not exactly loneliness, but a totally unfamiliar desire for human company.
 What’s the hell?
 I wrote.
 Must be coming down with something.